- Breach to the arbitral agreement - 28 June 2023

 The Prague Rules, on the other hand, are no longer openly opposed (as they were, for example, in their September 2018 draft, available here) to the IBA rules on the taking of evidence in international arbitration.

-The first comments on the Prague Rules can be divided into two categories: some authors harshly criticized them, alleging a risk of "russification" of international arbitration (see, for example, the article by Lawrence W. Newman and David Zaslowsky, of Baker and McKenzie New York office, significantly entitled The Russians are coming, and they want to change how we conduct international arbitration, available here); other authors deem these rules essentially useless, since their provisions on case management and taking of evidence are already contained in a number of institutional arbitrarion rules, as well as in the IBA Rules (see, for example, Sol Argerich, a civil law practitioner, in the article available here).
+The first comments on the Prague Rules can be divided into two categories: some authors harshly criticized them, alleging a risk of “russification” of international arbitration (see, for example, the article by Lawrence W. Newman and David Zaslowsky, of Baker and McKenzie New York office, significantly entitled The Russians are coming, and they want to change how we conduct international arbitration, available here); other authors stress that these rules do not present a radical change, since their provisions on case management and taking of evidence are already contained in a number of institutional arbitrarion rules, as well as in the IBA Rules (see, for example, Sol Argerich, a civil law practitioner, in the article available here).

 Which is the right perspective?

 The Prague Rules have a number of downsides (I intend to analyse them in a separate post), but they have no revolutionary content.
 With a few exceptions, their provisions can also be found in the IBA Rules.
 Nonetheless, they may present a material change from the point of view of the civil law practitioner.
 And also from the point of view of the common law practitioner.

 First of all, I think that it is really significant that the Prague Rules, before addressing the topic of the taking of evidence, address the one of case management (Article 2).
 Other soft law tools address the same topic (for example, the ICC Note to parties and arbitral tribunal on the conduct of arbitration, available here).
 However, the emphasis on the relationship between case management and taking of evidence is the true new feature of the Prague Rules.